About

 I've Lived Your Problems

 Build vs. buy vs. partner?
-At Disney, I negotiated platform deals with Roku, Amazon Fire, and Apple TV.
-I've evaluated RFPs for major features and worked with leadership to recommend buy vs. partner approaches when 8-figure decisions were on the line.
+At Disney, I negotiated platform deals with Roku, Amazon Fire, Apple TV, and Meta.
+I've evaluated RFPs with partners like Snap for major features and worked with leadership to recommend buy vs. partner approaches when 8-figure decisions were on the line.

 I Know What Works at Scale